Exact Logit-Based Product Design: Literature Review

 The main difference between our work and the majority of the prior work on the product design problem is the use of a logit-based share-of-choice objective function.
 As stated earlier, when the share-of-choice is defined as the sum of logit probabilities, the SOCPD problem becomes a discrete nonlinear optimization problem, and becomes significantly more difficult than the SOCPD problem when customers follow first-choice/max-utility models.
 To the best of our knowledge, our approach is the first approach for obtaining provably optimal solutions to the SOCPD problem when customers follow a logit model.

-\paragraph{Product line design:} Besides the product design problem, a more general problem is the product line design (PLD) problem, where one must select several products so as to either maximize the share-of-choice, the expected profit or some other criterion.
+\paragraph{Product line design/assortment optimization:} Besides the product design problem, a more general problem is the product line design (PLD) problem, where one must select several products so as to either maximize the share-of-choice, the expected profit or some other criterion.
 A number of papers have considered the PLD problem under a first-choice model of customer behavior, where customers deterministically select the product with the highest utility; examples of such papers include \cite{mcbride1988integer}, \cite{kohli1990heuristics}, \cite{wang2009branch}, \cite{belloni2008optimizing} and \cite{bertsimas2019exact}.
 Besides the first-choice model, several papers have also considered the PLD problem under the (single-class) multinomial logit model \citep[see, e.g.,][]{chen2000mathematical,schon2010optimal}.
-Other work has also considered objective functions corresponding to a worst-case expectation over a family of choice models \citep{bertsimas2017robust} and the integration of marketing and engineering considerations \citep{luo2011product}.
-Our paper differs from this literature in that it focuses on the selection of a single product, and the objective function has the form of a weighted sum of logit probabilities.
+Other work has also considered objective functions corresponding to a worst-case expectation over a family of choice models \citep{bertsimas2017robust}.